-I, student of Full Time (Program I Name) from batch of year and F Roll No is going for International Student Exchange program in the Semester/Trimester I have gone through the Student Exchange program of my own will and with the cons My parents/guardian are informed of the d foreign institute and they are in full as /parents/guardian/family informed about d ent of my parents/ guard letails of the program, the greement with the terr lian.
-I will adhere to the rules ne schedule and the code of cons of this exchange progra and regulations of the host university. onduct expected during the stay at the m.
-I undertake to keep my School I promise to uphold the values and honoutreat everyone with dignity and respect.
-It to time and in case of a violation, not ad Deemed-to-be-University rules. nereby declare that I hav e clearly understood & will fo ollow the instructions given from time I declare that all information filled by me i academic matters, like all other student in and will complete all the requi rements, with full engagements in the I hereby agree to abide by the rules and re gulations expected durin ng the entire program.
-Name & Signature of the student Da te Mobile Phone Number: (See elf)(F Parents/Guardian) (Signature of Dean/Director/HOD)

-CC.
-Director - International Linkages with Enclosures
+I, student of F ull Time (Program Name) from batch of year and Roll No is going for the International Student Exchange e program in the Semester/Trimester • program of my own will and My parents/guardian are inf the foreign institute and th with the consent of my parent formed of the details of the july are in full agreement w nts/ guardian.
+I will a program, the schedu ith the terms of this ource Book and have volunteered to dhere to the rules and regulations of the e and the code of conduct expected e exchange program.
+I undertake to by whereabouts and well-being during he host university. during the stay at keep my School treat everyone with dignity and respect.
+I hereby declar violation, not adhering to the e that I have clearly iversity and fulfill my responsibilities understood & will follow the instruill be liable to suitable action as per s ctions given from on filled by me in this form ther students on the college of omplete all the requirements, with for all engagement in I hereby agree to abide by the he rules and regulations expe ected during the enti re program.
+Name & Signature of the str udent Date C Mobile Phone Number: (Self) (Parents/Gu ardian) (Signature of Dean/Directed or/HOD) CC.
+Director - Internation nal Linkages with Enclosu res